A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 Ways of moisture ingress into the transformer

-monitoring of the equipment for proper functionality.
-After all, with aging, moisture can accumulate in the transformer tank.
+A transformer oil moisture tester is important in routine monitoring of the equipment for proper functionality.
+After all, as aging progresses, moisture can accumulate in the transformer tank.
 Water can enter transformers in various ways and even develop from the inside.
 Thus, while paper insulation and dielectric material are aging, there develops moisture as a byproduct of chemical reactions.
 Along with that, in this case, the acidity level increases, there develop signs indicating the formation of furans (a product of insulation degradation), and the dielectric strength decreases.

 Probable adverse effect of moisture on a transformer